 Azadi stadium is situated in Tehran, Iran.
 This stadium is owned by the Ministry of Sport and Youth (Iran).
 This stadium covers 450 hectares of space and has a current capacity of accommodating 78,116 spectators at a single event.
 The largest known gathering in this stadium is 128,000 during a match between Iran and Australia for the 1998 FIFA World cup qualifier.
 This stadium is also used for music concerts, cultural programs and other sports events such as the Women’s Islamic Games.

 FNB Stadium (South Africa)

 FNB is the short form for First National Bank thus FNB Stadium.
-This stadium is also known as Soccer City and situated at Johannesburg, South Africa.
-FNB stadium was designed to be a part of the association football stadiums for 2010 FIFA World Cup.
+This stadium is also known as Soccer City and is situated in Johannesburg, South Africa.
+FNB stadium was designed to be a part of the association football stadiums for the 2010 FIFA World Cup.
 This stadium has a capacity for accommodating 94,736 spectators.
 FNB Stadium is the home field for the Kaizer Chiefs F.C and a key fixture in the itinerary of the South African national football team.
 The design of this stadium resembles a Calabash, an African pot or a gourd.

 The Rose Bowl (USA)

 The Rose Bowl stadium is situated in Pasadena, California.
 This stadium is designed as an outdoor athletic stadium and is the largest football stadium in the United States.
 The Rose Bowl stadium was constructed in 1922 and is considered one of the National Historic Landmarks.
 The latest renovation was done in 2003 and it currently has a seating capacity of 90, 888 spectators.
 Originally this stadium was designed in the form of a horseshoe but lost its unique shape after several rounds of renovations.
 Apart from football, this stadium is also used for NFL, Super Bowl and college football games.